slieb74/sql-intro-to-join-statements-lab-nyc-career-ds-062518/README.md

 Great!
 We selected all the superheroes belonging to a team.
 However, our formatting is messy.
 Let’s rewrite this query to group all the above superheroes according to their team name.
 Also, both columns are called `name`, so let’s alias the `squads.name` to `team`.

-The query will return the following:
+The query should return the following:

 name            |team
 ----------------|--------------